dkaoster/fuzzy-testing/README.md

 - iterations: the number of times that a function will be run per argument combination.
 - canThrowError: whether or not the function can throw an error or not.

+## fuzzReactComponent

+Fuzzy testing also allows you to fuzz the render method of react component via `fuzzReactComponent`.

+#### options

+- returnTypes: can be an array of types represented by strings, or a function that validates.
+- returnFirstError: boolean that does short circuit evaluation if true.
+- iterations: the number of times that a function will be run per argument combination.
+- canThrowError: whether or not the function can throw an error or not.